 How to Recover after a Music Festival Weekend

-Music Festival Recovery: Let’s face it.
-Whether you consider yourself a rookie or a pro, a multi-day music festival can take its toll on you.
+Let’s face it.
+Whether you consider yourself a rookie or a pro, a multi-day music festival can take its toll on you, and the festival recovery may not be as easy as it used to be!

 I’ve been doing this for years, and the road to recovery after a music festival doesn’t get any shorter as I get older.
 In fact, I pay the price dearly after a long weekend now that I’m closer to 30 than 20.
 (Shoot!
 I think I’m closer to 40 than 30?!?
 How does this happen so quickly?)